Dominican Republic nationality law: Loss of Dominican nationality

-Naturalized Dominicans can lose their nationality by leaving the country for ten years, or establishing residency within one year of being naturalized abroad.
+Naturalized Dominicans can lose their nationality by leaving the country for ten years, or establishing residency abroad within one year of being naturalized.
 Accepting employment from a foreign government, committing crimes against the state, behaving immorally, or having committed fraud in a naturalization application.
 They can also have their nationality suspended for the period in which they may be incarcerated for capital crimes.

 Haitian-Dominicans

 In 2004, the Nationality Law (Ley 285–04) was modified and defined temporary immigrant laborers and foreign residents of the border between Haiti and the Dominican Republic as transient regardless of how long they had resided in the country.
 The law opened debate on whether children who had been born in the Dominican Republic could be citizens if their parents were considered to be temporary immigrants.
 In the 2005 case Yean and Bosico vs. Dominican Republic challenged the law under the pretext that denying the right of nationality to the two girls rendered them stateless, impacting their ability to attend school, and made them socially vulnerable.
 The Inter-American Commission on Human Rights ruled in favor of the girls and ordered the Dominican Republic to modify their laws to comply with provisions of the American Convention on Human Rights.
 In part, the ruling stated "la condición del nacimiento en el territorio del Estado es la única a ser demostrada para la adquisición de la nacionalidad, en lo que se refiere a personas que no tendrían derecho a otra nacionalidad" ("the condition of birth in the territory of the nation is the only one to be demonstrated for the acquisition of nationality, with regard to persons who would not have the right to another nationality").

 In 2010, the constitution was modified to include all undocumented residents as transients.
 Debate regarding the verbiage to be used in the amendment focused solely on Haitian migrant workers.
 Article 18, as adopted stated that Dominican citizens were "people born in the national territory, with the exception of the sons and daughters of foreigners who are members of diplomatic and consular legations, foreigners who are in transit or reside illegally in Dominican territory".
 In a ruling on the case of Juliana Deguis against the Central Electoral Board, issued in 2013, by the Constitutional Court of the Dominican Republic anyone born in the country after 1929 to foreign parents who were in transit did not have Dominican nationality.
 The court advised authorities to audit birth records beginning on June 21, 1929 to the present and revoke Dominican nationality from anyone whose parents were classed as in transit.
 The ruling left around 200,000 people, primarily those of Haitian descent, in danger of stateless.